abasnfarah/dotfiles/arch/README.md

 sudo pacman -S rxvt-unicode pcmanfm
 ```

-# Start up your GUI
+# Start up your GUI to see the magic
 ```{r, engine='bash', count_lines}
 startx
 ```